 Good Deal, or Too Good to Be True?

 "If it looks too good to be true, it is."
 This old saying is applicable in many situations, and you should keep it in mind when researching vacation rentals.

-While vacation rental prices vary based on factors such as number of rooms, amenities and location, you should be wary of any apartment or cottage that is offered at a deep discount.
+While vacation rental prices vary based on factors such as the number of rooms, amenities, and location, you should be wary of any apartment or cottage that is offered at a deep discount.
 Always check rental prices for several properties in the neighborhood you would like to stay in so that you have a good understanding of the going rates for that area.

 Consider the Website's Payment Methods and Security Policies